How to Become a Digital Nomad With No Experience in 2026

 That is why the modern digital nomad world increasingly belongs to:

-- and people building small independent businesses.
+• people building small independent businesses

 The romantic version of nomad life may have faded, but the realistic version still exists.